interstellarfrog/interstellar/README.md

 `rustup component add llvm-tools-preview`

+And install the bare metal target:

+`rustup target add x86_64-unknown-none`

+On linux if you get an error saying linking with cc failed run this command:

+`sudo apt install gcc-multilib` or `sudo pacman -S gcc-multilib`

+If any other errors occur with a tip saying you have to install something for example: Error try rustup component add rust-src --toolchain nightly-x86_64-unknown-linux-gnu then make sure to intstall it:

+`rustup component add rust-src --toolchain nightly-x86_64-unknown-linux-gnu`

+Also on linux the first time building or running may cause an error, cleaning then building again should fix it if not create an issue.

 Instead of having to manually enter the full build/run commands every time I have added build Aliases located in `.cargo/config.toml`

 To run the OS, make sure you have qemu-system-x86_64.exe installed and added to your environment path variable.
 Then, from the root folder, enter: